 1. Yahoo (2013-2014)

-This is one of the data breach greatest in all history.
+This is one of the largest data breach in history.
 Yahoo revealed that more than 3 billion user accounts were hacked.
-The leaked information included names, email addresses, phone numbers, dates of birth, and answers to security questions.
+The leaked information includes names, email addresses, phone numbers, birth dates, and answers to security questions.

 2. Facebook (2019)